 - Must be plugged into a computer during all times of print (It would be nice to have a usb or microusb port to make it easier)

 - Can not change out a less than $2.00 nozzle when it wears out.
 Instead you have to change out the entire head at $60 each.
 (Filament is abrasive some more than others.
 This wears out the size of the hole the filament comes out of the nozzle and is a common replacement part on other printers)

 - Expensive designs in the Silhouette store and very little to chose from

-- Very little products to use with 3D printing is something you can run out and purchase.
+- Very little products found in stores to use with 3D printing it is something you cannot run out and purchase.
 Most everything will have to be ordered online.

 - Advertising and encouraging cookie cutters to be made when using a brass nozzle that can leach lead into the product

 - No fan to cool the print for over hanging material.
 (Leaving the door open helps but a fan would have been nice in my opinion)